|The general case of azimuthal projections is mainly defined by a function that transforms distances from the center of projection T.|

 |Given the angles , , on a spherical triangle's vertices, and the corresponding angles , , between edges connecting triangle vertices and the center of sphere :|

 |A triangle on the sphere is defined by the center of projection T, the point to be projected P and an equatorial point with the same longitude.|

 On the equatorial aspect, the center of projection lies on the intersection of the Equator and an arbitrary central meridian.
-It is one vertex of a spherical triangle, the second is projected point , and the third one lies on the Equator at the same longitude as .
-The respective angles at the center of the sphere are , and , and we want the angle at , which corresponds to in the first diagram.
+It is one vertex of a spherical triangle; the second one is projected point , and the third one lies on the Equator at the same longitude as .
+The respective angles at the center of the sphere are , and , and we want , the angle at which corresponds to in the first diagram.

 If , but

 |Combined azimuthal equidistant (top) and equal-area (bottom) equatorial maps.|